Mark Cavendish to miss out on Tour de France history after crash

 Cavendish was agonisingly close to breaking the record on Friday, getting the jump on Jasper Philipsen on the sprint to the line in Bordeaux, only for his gears to jump when he was trying to apply full power.

-Cavendish won his first Tour stages back in 2008, taking four in total, and chalked up 20 in his first four participations.
+Cavendish won his first Tour stages back in 2008, taking four in total, and would be up to 20 by 2011.

-He enjoyed four stage wins in 2021, equalling Merckx’s record with his victory on stage 13 in Carcassonne.
+He enjoyed four stage wins in 2021, equally Merckx’s record with his victory on stage 13 in Carcassonne.

 The best videos delivered daily